 A lot of disease prevention is simply preventing the conditions winter diseases need to flourish.
 These include prolonged periods of cold weather with moist soil in which spores can grow.
 Thus, you should keep your lawn mowed short throughout winter.
 Long grass will heat up during sunny days but quickly cool down when night comes around.
 This creates the perfect winter environment for disease to take hold, so keep your turf short and cool.

 Regularly rake away fallen leaves and debris from your lawn so that mold doesn’t have an opportunity to grow.

 Takeaways to Prevent Winter Turf Diseases

-Winter is the perfect time to enjoy all of your outdoor activities.
+Winter is the perfect time to enjoy many outdoor activities.
+Nd to take a short break from yard maintenance!
 But it’s also a time when turf diseases can become an issue.
 Thus, with a little effort, you can avoid the common mistakes that lead to turf disease.

 Avoid these common winter turf disease mistakes with our tips: don’t over-fertilize, apply fungicides in late fall, and keep turf mowed short.
 These steps will do the trick to prevent the conditions winter diseases need to flourish.
 And with this prevention knowledge, you will maintain healthy green space all year long!